emnazribi/Checkpoint-3/README.md

 * Use local links, lists, or tables.
 * Use HTML forms.

-Instructions
+Instructions:
-1- Create the navbar: home, about, work, resume, contact \

-2- Create the “about” section, ”work” section, ”resume” section, and ”contact” section (using HTML Forms) \
+1- Create the navbar: home, about, work, resume, contact 2- Create the “about” section, ”work” section, ”resume” section, and ”contact” section (using HTML Forms) \
 3- Create the page footer.